|Causes Should I take my cat to a vet? Home treatment Diagnosis Treatment Home care|

 If however your cat is experiencing other symptoms, such as those listed above, or you suspect he has ingested poison, your cat will need to be seen by a veterinarian.

-You can put your cat on a bland diet of easily digested food to rest the gastrointestinal tract.
-Boiled lean chicken and rice are usually recommended.
-Ensure he has an adequate supply of clean, fresh drinking water as diarrhea can cause fluid loss and dehydration.
+- Feed a bland diet to rest the gastrointestinal tract.
+Ensure the cat has an adequate supply of clean, fresh drinking water as diarrhea can lead to fluid loss and dehydration.

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
 If possible, bring along a fresh stool sample for your veterinarian to examine.